mrd0ll4r/oktopus/README.md

 #### Postgres

 A simple postgres database.
-Schema migrations are handled using diesel, which should happen automatically the first time you launch any of the workers.
+Schema migrations are handled using `diesel`, which should happen automatically the first time you launch any of the workers.

 The workers add information to the database in layers.
 This is done in transactions, so we can be certain that a layer, even though it might be composed of multiple records in multiple tables, is inserted atomically.